AthenZ/athenz/ui/docs/zms-api.md

 ### SimpleName `<String>`

-Copyright 2016 Yahoo Inc. Licensed under the terms of the Apache version 2.0 license.
+Copyright The Athenz Authors.
+Licensed under the terms of the Apache version 2.0 license.
 See LICENSE file for terms.
 Common name types used by several API definitions A simple identifier, an element of compound name.

 ```
 {
     "type": "String",
     "name": "SimpleName",
-    "comment": "Copyright 2016 Yahoo Inc. Licensed under the terms of the Apache version 2.0 license.
+    "comment": "Copyright The Athenz Authors.
+Licensed under the terms of the Apache version 2.0 license.
 See LICENSE file for terms.
 Common name types used by several API definitions A simple identifier, an element of compound name.",
     "pattern": "[a-zA-Z0-9_][a-zA-Z0-9_-]*"
 }
 ```